An optimally convergent smooth blended B-spline construction for semi-structured quadrilateral and hexahedral meshes: Introduction

 The outline of this paper is as follows.
 To begin with, we briefly discuss in Section~\ref{sec:oneD} the construction of SB-splines in 1D to introduce the key ideas and terminology used throughout the paper.
 Subsequently, we consider in Section~\ref{sec:two} the construction of SB-splines on unstructured quadrilateral meshes with extraordinary vertices.
 We first review the mixed B-splines in Section~\ref{sec:C0blended} and then discuss the construction of SB-splines, in particular the weight functions, in Section~\ref{sec:C1blended}.
-As explained in Section~\ref{sec:C1elementwise}, it is straightforward to derive closed form expressions of the new basis functions for use in existing isogeometric analysis implementations.
+As explained in Section~\ref{sec:C1blended}, it is straightforward to derive closed form expressions of the new basis functions for use in existing isogeometric analysis implementations.
 In Section~\ref{sec:three}, we consider the construction of SB-splines on unstructured hexahedral meshes with extraordinary edges and vertices.
 After discussing the extension of mixed B-splines to hexahedral meshes in Section~\ref{sec:C0blendedHex}, we first introduce the notion of an \emph{extraordinary prism} and ~\emph{extraordinary joint} and discuss how to construct the respective weight and smooth basis functions in Section~\ref{sec:C1blendedHex}.
 Finally, we introduce in Section~\ref{sec:examples} several Poisson and biharmonic examples to confirm the convergence of the SB-splines.
 We study in particular the influence of the number of quadrature points and the valence of the extraordinary vertices on finite element convergence in 2D.
+Although we have not investigated the finite element convergence in 3D, we demonstrate the global $C^1$ continuity and excellent performance of the finite element solution on the same spherical domain as shown in Figure \ref{fig:introSphere}.
 The paper is supplemented by four appendices that provide a proof of linear independence and discuss aspects of finite element discretisation, mesh refinement and an illustration of the treatment of arbitrary hexahedral meshes.